04 - Cassandra

 FTP-Password: iotro

 You can download the image from outside the ZHAW LAN as well.
-When connected to the ZHAW VPN use the following FTP download site with the same credentials as above
+When connected to the ZHAW VPN use the following FTP download site with the same credentials as above:

 ftp://jupiter-win.zhaw.ch/shared/IoT/p4

-• 4 GiB of RAM
+• 4 GiB of RAM.

-• Enable PAE/NX (on VirtualBox)
+• Enable PAE/NX (when using VirtualBox).

-• Enable VT-x/AMD-V
+• Enable nested virtualisation, VT-x/AMD-V.

-(or a bridged adpter if you use the alternate environment setup)
+• Network adapter in NAT mode (or a bridged adpter if you use the alternate environment setup).

 Start the virtual machine.
 On the virtual machine with the hostname iot-lab-vsrvr you can operate with these credentials: